-The Company's dough enrobed handheld products are marketed under the PATIO, HAND FULLS, HOLLY RIDGE BAKERY, VILLA TALIANO, TOP PICKS brand names and under private labels.
+The Company's dough enrobed handheld products are marketed under the PATIO, SUPREME STUFFERS, SWEET STUFFERS, and TOP PICKS brand names and under private labels.
 Handheld products are sold to the Food Service and Retail Supermarket segments.
-Handheld product sales amounted to 6% of the Company's sales in 2013, 6% in 2012 and 2% in 2011.
+Handheld product sales amounted to 5% of the Company's sales in fiscal year 2014 and 6% in 2013 and 2012.